 Save For 3.5% Down Payment

-When you get an FHA loan to buy your home, one of the advantages is that you do not need to have a huge down payment.
+When you are ready to get an FHA mortgage to buy your home, one of the advantages is that you do not need to have a huge down payment.
 Many Americans are still under the false impression that you need to have at 20% down payment to buy a home.
 This is not true.
 Why do so many people believe this?

 Even if your credit score is lower than 580, you still can get an FHA loan.
 But in this case, you will need to have a 10% down payment.